Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/subscriptions/resubscription.md

     version: 0.2.4
   - name: multiMonthTenure
     type: int
-    description: How nany months of the multi-month subscription have passed so far
+    description: How many months of the multi-month subscription have passed so far
     value: 3
     version: 0.2.4
   - name: streakShared